viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /tab %}}
 {{< /tabs >}}

-## Running Cartographer with an Rplidar
+## Running Cartographer with a Rplidar

-The following setup allows you to run Cartographer in live mode using an Rplidar.
+Run Cartographer in live mode using a Rplidar:

-### Configuration using Viam
+### Configuration with Viam

 The configuration of SLAM happens in two steps:

 1. Add an Rplidar as a modular component.
 2. Add SLAM to the existing configuration.

-#### Add an Rplidar
+#### Add Rdiplar as a Modular Component

 First, we need to install the Rplidar Module: